How to Sharpen Wood Turning Tools by Hand

 You will need to find a file that is slightly smaller than the width of your lathe tool’s cutting edge.
 Run the file along both sides of the cutting edge until it is nice and sharp.

-See also What Happened to Dirty Hand Tools
+See also How to Make a Wooden Box With Hand Tools

 No matter which method you choose, be sure to practice safe Sharpening techniques!